stevepowell99/stevepowell99.github.io/index.md

 A causal *multi-map*, on the other hand, is a more general kind of causal map; a *list* or *database* of fragments of causal information, in which information about the source is firmly attached to each fragment and taken very seriously.

-If the homeopathist tells us that the right potency of gold is a cause of a well functioning liver, and the doctor tells us that a well functioning liver is a cause of clean blood, does that mean we know that the right potency of gold is a cause of clean blood?
+If the homoeopath tells us that the right potency of gold is a cause of a well functioning liver, and the doctor tells us that a well functioning liver is a cause of clean blood, does that mean we know that the right potency of gold is a cause of clean blood?
 No, we can't necessarily deduce from:

 >H believes that X causally influences Y